CPT-Jack-A-Castle/awesome-hacking-lists/README.md

 - [reGeorg](https://github.com/sensepost/reGeorg) - The successor to reDuh, pwn a bastion webserver and create SOCKS proxies through the DMZ.
 Pivot and pwn.
 - [cansina](https://github.com/deibit/cansina) - Web Content Discovery Tool
 - [wait-for-it](https://github.com/vishnubob/wait-for-it) - Pure bash script to test and wait on the availability of a TCP host and port
-- [morph](https://github.com/walkerfuz/morph) - An open source fuzzing framework for fun.
 - [sniffROM](https://github.com/alainiamburg/sniffROM) - A tool for passive data capture and reconnaissance of serial flash chips.
 It is used in conjunction with a Saleae logic analyzer to reconstruct flash memory contents and extract contextual information about device operations.
-- [backHack](https://github.com/MooseDojo/backHack) - backHack, a tool to perform Android app analysis by backing up and extracting apps, allowing you to analyze and modify file system contents for apps.
 - [PassiveScanner](https://github.com/jjf012/PassiveScanner) - a passive scanner based on Mitmproxy and Arachni
 - [git-repo-updater](https://github.com/earwig/git-repo-updater) - A console script that allows you to easily update multiple git repositories at once
 - [arch-wiki-docs](https://github.com/lahwaacz/arch-wiki-docs) - A script to download pages from Arch Wiki for offline browsing